Niagara Sailing Club

-On Sunday, September 9, 1934, fourteen sailors raced off shore from the Edgewater Landing Hotel.
+We started out as Edgewater Yacht Club.
+On Sunday, September 9, 1934, fourteen sailors raced offshore from the Edgewater Landing Hotel on River Road in North Tonawanda.
 As a result of this interest in sailboat racing, eight of those sailors met on Thursday, September 13, and formed the Edgewater Yacht Club.
-The founding members were: Harlan Dickey, Bernice Groskpf, Herman Holler, Oscar Olsen, Allan (Dutch) Roy, Robert Siemer, Robert Lee Smith, and Bernard Starck.
+The founding members were Harlan Dickey, Bernice Groskpf, Herman Holler, Oscar Olsen, Allan (Dutch) Roy, Robert Siemer, Robert Lee Smith, and Bernard Starck.
 Of the charter members, Harlan Dickey was elected Commodore, Dutch Roy, Vice Commodore, and Bernice Groskopf, Secretary.

 In March 1935, the name was changed to Niagara Sailing Club.
-The race course was shifted upriver to a new location, now the present site of NSC.
+The racecourse was shifted upriver to a new location on Grand Island, now the present site of NSC.
 Meetings were held at the homes of members.
 Annual Club dues were $7.50 for a family membership and $5.00 for a single membership.

-A newsletter, "THE JIB", was established in 1935.
-The original copy, kept by Harlan and Bea Dickey, is now in the club scrapbook.
+A club’s newsletter, "THE JIB", was established in 1935.
+The original copy, kept by Harlan and Bea Dickey, is now in one of the club’s scrapbooks which are held in safe keeping by life-member Marcy Holler.
 For some reason, the newsletter was dropped over the years, but re-established in March 1986.

 From 1935 to 1941, before the clubhouse was built, the members would sail their boats from the Tonawanda / North Tonawanda shore to Grand Island and return home after the races.
 The committee boat (and clubhouse of sorts) was a cruiser, "Lazy Daze", owned by Barton Wardell.